Richie Incognito: Pre-draft

-St. Louis Rams (2005–2009)
+St. Louis Rams

 2005 season

-Incognito was drafted by the St. Louis Rams in the third round of the 2005 draft (81st overall).
+Incognito was selected by the St. Louis Rams in the third round of the 2005 NFL draft (81st overall).
 As a rookie in 2005, he was on the reserved/unsigned list until Week 3, then placed on the non-football injury list for the remainder of the season.

 2006 season

 Incognito started all 16 games at three different positions, due to injuries and illness to the Rams' offensive line.
 That year, he blocked for an offense which produced a 4,000-yard passer, a 1,500-yard rusher, and two 1,000-yard receivers, one of only four offenses in NFL history to accomplish the feat.

 2007 season

 Incognito played and started at the right guard position for four games after being inactive for the first four weeks of the season.
 In early November, Incognito suffered a knee injury that forced him to miss the remainder of season.
 However, while rehabilitating, it was later revealed that he had been partying nightly.